Skip to Main Content

 Musical Works (Sheet Music)

 In general, the copyright term for notated music is the same as for text, but you need to be aware of what the copyright actually covers.
-Some music scores, such as operas, have a single copyright for an entire volume, but others, such as pop song collections, have a copyright on each song, Knowing the size of the copyrighted unit is crucial in determining whether fair use applies to your situation.
+Some music scores, such as operas, have a single copyright for the entire work, but others, such as pop song collections, have a copyright on each song.
+Knowing the size of the copyrighted unit is crucial in determining whether fair use applies to your situation.

 To request permission to use copyrighted music, look for the publisher's name in the copyright statement, or search the ACE database to identify the rights holder.